billwear/maas-docs/maas-in-thirty-minutes-5360.md

 <h2>Overview</h2>

-Time to try MAAS!
+Time to try MAAS.
 We wanted to make it easier to go hands on with MAAS, so we created this tutorial to enable people to do that, right on their own PC or laptop.
 Below, we'll explain a bit about how MAAS works and then dive straight into it.

-Hang in there, because you'll be up and running in no time, installing operating systems with ease and without breaking a sweat!
+Hang in there, because you'll be up and running in no time, installing operating systems with ease and without breaking a sweat.

 Installing [MAAS](https://maas.io) itself is easy, but building an environment to play with it is more involved.
 MAAS works by detecting servers that attempt to boot via a network (called **PXE booting**).
 This means that MAAS needs to be on the same network as the servers.